Bloomberg, Goldman Sachs team up on foreign exchange analytics

-NEW YORK (Reuters) - Bloomberg LLP is teaming up with Goldman Sachs Group Inc (GS.N) to feature some of the investment bank’s trading analytics on a new service the financial information company launched on Monday for foreign exchange trades made using algorithms on its terminal.
+NEW YORK, Sept 9 (Reuters) - Bloomberg LLP is teaming up with Goldman Sachs Group Inc to feature some of the investment bank’s trading analytics on a new service the financial information company launched on Monday for foreign exchange trades made using algorithms on its terminal.

 Goldman is the first bank to have such a partnership with Bloomberg, and the tie-up will make its analytics visible on Bloomberg’s terminal in FXGO, a global foreign exchange trading platform.
 Bloomberg is a competitor with Thomson Reuters for news and information services.